NgKore47/Liteon-ngKore_E/README.md

 # 3. CPU allocation & Grub Update

-This section is important to read, regardless of the operating system you are using.
+**This section is important to read, regardless of the operating system you are using.**

 Your server could be:

-1-socket CPU : all the processors are sharing a single memory system.
+* 1-socket CPU : all the processors are sharing a single memory system.

-2-socket CPU : processors are grouped in 2 memory systems.
+* 2-socket CPU : processors are grouped in 2 memory systems.

-DPDK, OAI and kernel threads require to be properly allocated to extract maximum real-time performance for your use case.
+* DPDK, OAI and kernel threads require to be properly allocated to extract maximum real-time performance for your use case.

-NOTE: Currently the default OAI 7.2 configuration file requires isolated CPUs 0,2,4 for DPDK/libXRAN, CPU 6 for ru_thread and CPU 8 for L1_rx_thread.
-It is preferrable to have all these threads on the same socket.
+* Currently the default OAI 7.2 configuration file requires isolated CPUs 0,2,4 for DPDK/libXRAN,

+* CPU 6 for ru_thread and CPU 8 for L1_rx_thread.

+> It is preferrable to have all these threads on the same socket.

-Allocating CPUs to the nr-softmodem is done using the --thread-pool option.
-Allocating 4 CPUs is the minimal configuration but we recommend to allocate at least 8 CPUs.
+* Allocating CPUs to the nr-softmodem is done using the --thread-pool option.

+* Allocating 4 CPUs is the minimal configuration but we recommend to allocate at least 8 CPUs.
 And they can be on a different socket as the DPDK threads.
 And to avoid kernel preempting these allocated CPUs, it is better to force the kernel to use un-allocated CPUs.

 Let summarize for example on a 32-CPU system, regardless of the number of sockets: